JohnAD/temp_toponaming_gannt_chart/mappedname.md

 # TopoNaming Phase 1 (step 2 of 4) - create MappedName class

+> The toponaming algorithm would benefit from a type to easily store and manipulate the name serialized from the element mapping.

+## description

-Used to store and manipulate the more-complex mapped-name used by elements (and the toponaming algorithm).
+Create MappedName.cs to store and manipulate the more-complex mapped-name used by elements (and the toponaming algorithm).

 For context, see issue https://github.com/FreeCAD/FreeCAD/issues/8432